MBChB Medicine (6-year programme)

 The programme is accredited by the UK General Medical Council and recognised by overseas accrediting bodies in the US, Canada, Australia and elsewhere.

-You will be appointed a Personal Tutor who will mentor and guide you during the programme, meeting with you regularly to offer help and advice.
-In Years 4 to 6 you will also have your own Clinical Tutor Associate, a doctor in training who will offer monthly sessions of individual tuition tailored to your educational needs.
+Edinburgh also runs a Personal Tutor system.
+You will be given a Personal Tutor at the start of your programme who will meet you regularly during your programme to offer help and advice.
+In Years 4 to 6 you will be assigned a Clinical Tutor Associate, a doctor in training, who will offer you individual tuition tailored to your educational needs.